 As a rule, bankruptcy doesn’t alter liens in assets that secure debts: liens survive the bankruptcy.
 And Supreme Court decisions insulate liens created in the division of martial property from being avoided in bankruptcy.
 So, if you can’t achieve an even division, grant the spouse to whom the equalizing payment is owed a lien on the assets awarded to the other.

 5. Reserve support

 After a bankruptcy discharge, the family court cannot attempt to make things “right” between the spouses by revisiting the division of assets and debts.
 But a family court can award support to the spouse whose right to an equalizing payment was discharged, or whose protection from other creditors was wiped out in the ex’s bankruptcy.
 Reserving an award of support until the non support financial obligations of the spouses to each other are satisfied gives the family court a tool to grant some relief to the non bankrupt spouse.

 What isn’t at risk in bankruptcy

 There are things that you can scratch off your list of bankruptcy worries.
 None of the debts between spouses that arising from the divorce are dischargeable in Chapter 7 bankruptcy.
 So if your ex files Chapter 7, all of the obligations owed to you will survive.

-And there will be fewer creditors the ex has to deal with other than you.
+And there will be fewer creditors the ex has to deal with other than you after a bankruptcy discharge.

 Bankruptcy is no threat to support.
 Whether it’s called family support, child support, alimony, spousal support, or maintenance, the obligation to pay support simply is not dischargeable in any form of bankruptcy.

 The automatic stay that is created when someone files bankruptcy does not stop proceedings for custody, visitation, paternity, alternation of status, and collection of support from assets that aren’t “property of the estate“.

-If you plan during the divorce with the possibility of a Chapter 13, you can minimize your exposure to bankruptcy-induced change.
+If you plan during the divorce with the possibility of a Chapter 13 in mind, you can minimize your exposure to bankruptcy-induced change.